dravila-sl/Research-Data-Management-Framework/format/RDM-page-format.md

 ---
 #### Authors
+Names

 #### License
 This page is marked with [[License number and link]()]

 #### Last updated
+For major updates of content.
+Minor updates like fixing grammar or spelling etc. do not count.

 #### References
+Citation and link(if any)

 #### Helpful links